libretro/81-libretro/README.md

 The only core option available on the frontend is:

 * Tape Fast Load (enabled|disabled): Instantly loads files if enabled, or disabled it to see the moving horizontal lines while the game loads
+* 8K-16K Contents (ROM shadow|RAM): Selects the contents of memory addresses between 8192 and 16383, a shadow copy of the ROM or RAM
+* High Resolution (none|WRX): Enables WRX high resolution
 * Emulate Chroma 81 (disabled|enabled): Enable the [Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm) interface
-* High Resolution (none|WRX): Enables WRX high resolution
 * Video Presets (clean|tv|noisy): Change how the video is emulated (if Chroma 81 is enabled, the video is set to "clean" regardless of this option)
+* Sound emulation (none|Zon X-81): Enables sound emulation
 * Transparent Keyboard Overlay (enabled|disabled): If the keyboard overlay is transparent or opaque
 * Time to Release Key in ms (500|1000|100|300): How many milliseconds to wait before releasing the key pressed using the keyboard overlay